The Brides Matchless Beauty

 The overall beauty of the bride herself was praised more than anything else.
 About 10 times the brides overall beauty was adored, gazed upon, beheld, praised or brought attention to.

 It shouldn’t surprise us that a woman of superlative beauty is the bride in a Love Song that is better than any other love song.
+Seems highly likely that God intended it all that way before the world began!

-The purpose of the wisest man on the planet to have a wife of unmatched beauty as his wife isn’t to illustrate that a king with unmeasurable wisdom ought to have a wife of unmatched external beauty but that such a beautiful woman would best reflect the beauty of God.
+The purpose of the wisest man on the planet to have a wife of unmatched beauty as his wife isn’t to illustrate that a king with unmeasurable wisdom ought to have or deserves a wife of unmatched external beauty but that such a beautiful woman would best reflect the beauty of God.

 A woman of superlative external and internal beauty would best reflect the internal moral Beauty of God which is His Holiness consisting in Love, therefore a better idea of the love of God is communicated to our minds when beholding a woman of superlative beauty.